Welcome to today's edition of the Rush 24-7 podcast.

 Well, it turns out the New York Times has republished this story.

-Well, when you when you search for it and get it, they added a an editor's note two weeks after the original publication to tell us who Amy Richards is.
+Well, when you search for it and get it, they added an editor's note two weeks after the original publication to tell us who Amy Richards is.

-She's a freelancer at the uh was a tan a freelancer at the time of her pregnancy, but she should also have disclosed, uh, or the Times should have disclosed that she's an abortion rights advocate who has worked with Planned Parenthood as well as she's being a uh was a co-founder of a feminist organization, a third wave foundation, which has financed abortions.
+She's a freelancer, was a freelancer at the time of her pregnancy, but she should also have disclosed, or the Times should have disclosed, that she's an abortion rights advocate who has worked with Planned Parenthood as well as she's being a was a co-founder of a feminist organization, a Third Wave Foundation, which has financed abortions.

 That background, which would have shed light on her mindset, was incorporated in an early draft, but it was omitted when an editor condensed the article.